Using scorevideo_lib to transfer lights-on marks into behavior logs

 here.

-In short, the first argument to ExpectedFile
+In short, the first argument to ExpectedFile is a list of strings

 that are expected to present in the file name, and the second